gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node acts as Client (C), and requests to join an OSCORE group by accessing the related join endpoint at the Group Manager.

-* The Authorization Server (AS) enables and enforces the authorized access of joining nodes to join endpoints at the Group Manager, and hence the access to the related OSCORE groups.
+* The Authorization Server (AS) authorizes joining nodes to join OSCORE groups under their respective the Group Manager.
 Multiple Group Managers can be associated to the same AS.
-The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
-However, the AS may be configured also to release Access Tokens for accessing resources at members of OSCORE groups.
+The AS MAY release Access Tokens for other purposes than joining OSCORE groups under registered Group Managers.
+For example, the AS may also release Access Tokens for accessing resources hosted by members of OSCORE groups.

 All communications between the involved entities rely on the CoAP protocol and must be secured.
 The joining node and the Group Manager leverage protocol-specific profiles of ACE to achieve communication security, proof-of-possession and server authentication.
 To this end, the AS must signal the specific profile to use, consistently with requirements and assumptions defined in the ACE framework {{I-D.ietf-ace-oauth-authz}}.